yeager-j/api.nuzlocke.gg/ENGINEERING.md

 Our solution uses a build-time denormalization pattern with hierarchical data organization:

-1. Store master Pokemon data as TypeScript files with versioned properties
+1. Store master Pokémon data as TypeScript files with versioned properties
-2. At build time, generate version-specific JSON files for each Pokemon and game
+2. At build time, generate version-specific JSON files for each Pokémon and game
 3. Also generate pre-computed list files for common queries (by game, by generation)
 4. Serve these static files from CDN/serverless hosting
 5. Rely on Vercel's CDN for caching rather than implementing application-level caching